-A gaming headset is also improved over a normal one with the inclusion of 7.1 surround feature which helps a gamer understand the location of sound and react quickly.
+A gaming headset is also improved over a normal one with the inclusion of a 7.1 surround feature which helps a gamer understand the location of sound and react quickly.

 Should you build/buy a gaming PC or buy a normal PC?

 This entirely depends on your needs.
 If you want to game properly, then get a gaming PC.
 We have several types of builds based on games as well as budgets to choose from along with guides on how to build one for yourself.
-These builds will not only fulfil your gaming demands but will also be more than enough for your daily tasks that you would perform on a normal PC.
+These builds will not only fulfill your gaming demands but will also be more than enough for the daily tasks that you would perform on a normal PC.

 For those who game casually or rarely, then a normal PC will be sufficient.